This post discusses Hayden Panettiere and her battle with postpartum depression and alcoholism postpartum.

-Hayden Panettiere age 32, has been in the spotlight since her childhood years.
+Hayden Panettiere, age 32, has been in the spotlight since childhood.

 There are loads of Hayden Panettiere movies!